siddhi47/siddhi47/README.md

 - Conducted rigorous internal audits of deployed models to ensure accuracy, enhancing client satisfaction and supporting their goal of securing funding to maintain and expand trails.

+### Career Break (Academic Development)
+*USA*
+- Took a break after a successful career in machine learning to pursue further academic studies.
+- Published a paper at the IEEE AI Conference and co-authored a book on machine learning.

 ### Software Engineer, AI/ML (2021 Aug to 2022 Aug)

 *Leapfrog Technology, Kathmandu, Nepal*